ObjectIsAdvantag/sparkbot-webhook-samples/tests/README.md

 # Sparkbot Library Tests

-A set of samples to test the Sparkbot library features.
+A set of samples to mess with the sparkbot-webhook library :

-- [express-all-in-one](express-all-in-one.js): a simple HTTP service based on Express, listening to incoming WebHook Resource/Events

-- [onEvent-all-all](onEvent-all-all.js), [onEvent-messages-created](onEvent-messages-created.js) : examples of listeners to specific Webhook (Resources/Event) triggers.
+- [onEvent-all-all](onEvent-all-all.js), [onEvent-messages-created](onEvent-messages-created.js): examples of listeners to specific Webhook (Resources/Event) triggers.
 Leverages Sparkbot function: webhook.onEvent().

-- [onMessage](onMessage.js) : examples of listeners invoked when new message contents are succesfully fetched from Spark.
+- [onMessage](onMessage.js): examples of listeners invoked when new message contents are succesfully fetched from Spark.
 Leverages Sparkbot function: webhook.onMessage().

-- [onMessage-asCommand](onMessage-asCommand.js) : illustrates how to interpret the message as a bot command.
+- [onMessage-asCommand](onMessage-asCommand.js): illustrates how to interpret the message as a bot command.
 Leverages Sparkbot function: webhook.onMessage().

 - [onCommand](onCommand.js): shortcut to listen to a specific command.
 Leverages Sparkbot function: webhook.onCommand().

+You may also check [express-spark-webhook](express-spark-webhook.js) which illustrates how to create a bot without any library :

+- [express-spark-webhook](express-spark-webhook.js): a simple HTTP service based on Express, listening to incoming Resource/Events from Cisco Spark

 ## Run locally